 How to Freeze Applesauce

-With our apple haul, we do three things: eat, bake, and freeze applesauce.
+With our apple haul, we do four things: eat, bake, and can and freeze applesauce.

 We eat apples fresh until the thought of eating another apple in January is like the thought of picking another zucchini in August.
 If the “apple a day” motto is accurate, then we are in good shape.

 I also bake several apple pies or crisps.
 When my husband walks through the door after a long day or the bathtub faucet is leaking or I accidentally run over something with the car that should not have been run over, I soften the blow by casually mentioning, “Oh, by the way, I baked an apple pie today.”
 His eyes light up, and everything that happened before that sentence is forgotten.
 Trust me, it is like magic.
 I speak from experience.
 When I’m in a tight spot, I just whip out an apple pie.
 Make sure you check out our Simple Fruit Pie from Scratch tutorial.

 If you do not consider yourself a baker, then buy a pre-made crust in the refrigerated section of the grocery store.
 I used to do this when I worked full-time; the crusts are easy to assemble and don’t taste half bad either.

 I have also started canning applesauce at our readers’ suggestion.
 Check out our step-by-step how to can applesauce guide here.